Survey Design

 What is an example of a double-barreled question? +

 "How satisfied are you with the quality and price of our product?" is a classic double-barreled question.
-A respondent might love the quality but hate the price — there's no way to express that with a single 1–5 rating.
+A respondent might love the quality but hate the price, and there's no way to express that with a single 1–5 rating.
 The fix is to split it into two separate questions, one for quality and one for price.

 How do I spot a double-barreled question in my survey? +